 SECTION 1.
 Program Committee.
 A Program Committee, comprised of no fewer than three members plus the Continuing Education Coordinator, shall be appointed by the Chair immediately following the annual membership meeting.
 It shall be the purpose of this committee, under the direction of the Continuing Education Coordinator, to prepare in detail the program of activities for the forthcoming annual meeting.
 Committee members shall be individual members of the Group in good standing.
 [First sentence amended December 1997; third sentence added, December 1997]

 SECTION 2.
 Nominating Committee.
 The Nominating Committee, comprised of three members, shall be appointed by the Chair no less than six months before the annual meeting at which the Nominating Committee’s election results will be announced.
 Membership may include one member of the Executive Board, except the Chair.
 This Committee shall be responsible for assembling a slate of candidates for elective office.
 Committee members shall be individual members of the Group in good standing.
 [Third sentence amended; fourth sentence added December 1997; first sentence amended November 2010]

-SECTION 3.
+SECTION 4.
 Such other committees, standing or special, shall be appointed by the Chair, in consultation with the Executive Board, as the membership or the Executive Board may recommend in fulfillment of the objectives of the Group.
 Committee members shall be individual members of the Group in good standing.
 Charges to special committees or task forces shall be in writing.
 [Second sentence added December 1997; third sentence added June 2009; section number amended March 2016]